Bridgee/bridgee.github.io/README.md

 This project is a unique, semi-professional personal website designed to showcase research, personal projects, and contact information in an engaging, 8-bit retro game format.
 The goal is to create a memorable and interactive user experience that stands out from traditional portfolio websites.

+**Current Status**: ✅ **Deployed and Functional** - The game mode is fully operational on GitHub Pages with all core features working correctly.

 The project is built with [Astro](https://astro.build/) and vanilla JavaScript, and its development has been a collaborative effort with multiple AI assistants, including Google's Gemini, OpenAI's ChatGPT, and Anthropic's Claude.

 ## Core Functionality

-*   **Interactive Game World:** A 2D, explorable world where users can navigate a player character.
+*   **Interactive Game World:** A 2400×1600px explorable world where users can navigate a player character
-*   **Dual-Mode Concept:** Planned to have two modes: the current 8-bit game mode and a more traditional researcher blog mode.
+*   **Dual-Mode Concept:** ⚠️ Game mode complete, blog mode in development
-*   **Interactive NPCs:** Non-player characters that provide dialogue and guidance.
+*   **Interactive NPCs:** Non-player characters with multi-line dialogue that provide context and grant XP
-*   **Explorable Areas:** Themed zones (Research Lab, Photo Gallery, etc.) that open informational pop-ups.
+*   **Explorable Areas:** Six themed zones (Home Base, Research Lab, Photo Gallery, Music Studio, About Me, Contact Portal) with detailed popup content
-*   **Gamification:** An XP and leveling system that rewards exploration and interaction.
+*   **Gamification:** Complete XP and leveling system with 10 unlockable achievements
-*   **Responsive Controls:** Supports both keyboard (WASD/Arrows) and mobile touch controls for navigation and interaction.
+*   **Responsive Controls:** Full support for keyboard (WASD/Arrows), mobile touch controls, and accessibility features
+*   **Data-Driven Architecture:** ⚠️ Partially implemented centralized content management system

+## Development Progress

+### ✅ Completed Features
+- **Game Engine**: Full 2D movement, camera system, collision detection
+- **Interactive Systems**: NPC dialogue, area exploration, collectible items
+- **UI/UX**: HUD, minimap, mobile controls, achievement notifications
+- **Content Areas**: All six areas with rich popup content and external links
+- **Deployment**: Successfully deployed to GitHub Pages with proper asset handling

+### 🔄 In Progress
+- **Data Externalization**: Migrating from hardcoded content to centralized data management
+- **Content Management**: Preparing for easy content updates across both modes

+### ⏳ Planned Features
+- **Blog Mode**: Traditional researcher interface sharing content with game mode
+- **Content Integration**: Unified data source for publications, photos, music, and blog posts
+- **Enhanced Interactions**: Expanded NPC dialogues and area content

 ## AI-Assisted Development

 This project was brought to life through a partnership with several AI models:

-*   **ChatGPT & Claude:** Provided initial project planning, architectural suggestions, and helped scaffold the original single-file HTML proof-of-concept.
+*   **ChatGPT & Claude:** Provided initial project planning, architectural suggestions, and helped scaffold the original single-file HTML proof-of-concept
-*   **Gemini:** Was responsible for the critical task of porting the project from a single HTML file to a scalable Astro project structure.
-This involved debugging complex issues related to asset management, build processes, and deployment, ultimately ensuring the project's success.
+*   **Gemini:** Was responsible for the critical task of porting the project from a single HTML file to a scalable Astro project structure, debugging complex deployment issues
+*   **Claude Code:** Currently assisting with code review, data architecture refactoring, and documentation

 ## Key Development Learnings & Notes